hsseek/oscillating-audio-blender/README.md

 - Load two WAV files and blend them over time
 - Custom gain, blend shape (start → middle → end)
+- The the blend value at the end matches the blend value at the start, which makes **seamless playing with looping**
 - Clean GUI with PyQt6
 - Export to `.ogg` format
 - Uses `config.ini` to remember default settings